How to Apply To Study Medicine in Europe If You Are From The USA?

 Just because USMLE is the hardest test doesn’t mean the US has the best overall level of medical education.
 It just means you need to work the hardest.

-How to Register as a Doctor in the US?
+How do I register as a doctor in the US?

 You’ve done it - you’ve passed medical school, and your beautiful diploma is in your hands at long last!
 One journey is over, and another is about to begin.